-Until a full arboricultural survey of all areas that would be affected by the proposals and accurate details of the full impacts on the area's trees have been provided (including accurate numbers of actual tree losses), I recommend that the HARP Bowland Section planning application should not be determined.
+Until a full arboricultural survey of all areas that would be affected by the proposals and accurate details of the full impacts on the area's trees have been provided (including accurate numbers of actual tree losses), I recommend that the HARP Marl Hill Section planning application should not be determined.

-The documents submitted with the planning application provide confusing and inconsistent information on the likely number of tree losses and it has to be said that the applicant has not attempted to accurately quantify the full extent of losses arising from the proposed works or the effects on trees which could be retained.
+As with the other sections of the HARP, the documents submitted with the planning application provide confusing and inconsistent information on the likely number of tree losses and it must be said that the applicant has not attempted to accurately quantify the full extent of losses arising from the proposed works or the effects on trees which could be retained.
+Reference should be made to my response to the planning application for Haweswater Aqueduct Resilience Project - Bowland Section, application number 3/2021/0660 for a more detailed review of my concerns regarding the effects of the HARP on trees.

+As with the Bowland Section, it is hard to make sense of how many trees may be lost as a consequence of the Marl Hill Section.
 With reference to the planning application documents, the following picture emerges of likely tree losses: